 There are a few other illnesses and ailments that can, in rare cases, cause brain fog.
 These include but are not limited to brain tumors, meningitis, epilepsy, or encephalitis.
 Some vision problems may be a contributing factor, along with dyslexia and autism.
-The mental confusion that goes along with dyslexia, autism and ADD often result in brain fog.
+The mental confusion that goes along with dyslexia, autism and ADD often results in brain fog.
 Fortunately, these are quite rare.

 Electrolyte imbalances due to excessive sweating during exercise or physical labor will sometimes cause temporary brain fog.
 When the sodium level in the body is low, thinking is affected.
 It’s always a good idea to stay hydrated especially during the summer months with salt replenishment as needed.

 Because brain fog is a sign of underlying dysfunction, the most important correction step must start with a physician who is alert to all the possible symptoms and pays close attention to your history.